 Potential challenge in maintaining the balance between package value and profitability.

-5. Place a Focus on Selling Value
+9. Place a Focus on Selling Value

 One of the best hotel revenue management tips is to consider offering value as much as possible.
 Part of price optimization is understanding when you do not necessarily have to compromise on your prices.
 Indeed, delivering greater value for the same price is one way to achieve this.
+Personalization is a key part of this strategy.
+A study shows that 65% of guests are willing to pay up to 25% more for personalized experiences that match their needs.

 By offering value-added extras, such as discounts on additional nights and even, when demand is low enough, a free additional night, you can afford to be braver with your prices, potentially resulting in greater revenue.

 Clearly, anticipating demand is one of the most essential parts of any revenue management strategy, which requires forecasting.
 It is also important to forecast things like the availability of rooms and market share.
-However, you should also try to map where demand comes from.
+However, you should also try to map where the demand comes from.

 Hotels typically have access to excellent information about their guests, especially regarding where they are from.
 By comparing this information to historical data, it should be possible to identify areas where demand is growing and other associated trends, potentially leading to increased business from those regions.

-7. Only Use Automation in the Right Places
+11. Only Use Automation in the Right Places

 Many hotels rely heavily on automation, and it can seem like a godsend.
 However, at times, automation can also be the enemy of effective revenue management, which requires complicated decisions to be made based on factors like supply, demand, the cost of making a sale, and so forth.
+According to PwC, over 70% of hotel executives are now leveraging technology solutions to automate parts of their operations and enhance staff productivity.

 To be clear, automation still has a role within a revenue management strategy.
 After all, modern software can cope with fairly complicated decision trees, and you do not want staff to be bogged down by data entry.
 Yet, great revenue management also requires human decisions, thinking outside the box, and the occasional risk.

-8. Prioritize Mobile Optimization
+12. Prioritize Mobile Optimization

+The next revenue management tip revolves around the mobile optimization of hotel websites.
 Mobile is now one of the single most important revenue streams.
 Indeed, Google recently revealed that mobile web searches are now outnumbering searches originating from desktops, while according to the Mobile Internet Usage Worldwide Report by Statista, the worldwide mobile device website traffic in 2023 was 54.7%.

-9. Implement Open Pricing
+13. Implement Open Pricing

 Experts offering hotel revenue management tips often emphasize the value of embracing an open pricing model.
 In essence, this pricing strategy moves away from the fixed modifiers associated with many other approaches to pricing, allowing rates to be tailored based on the target audience, the channel, and your needs.